elastisim/elastisim.github.io/get-started/quickstart.md

 # Quickstart

 The easiest way to get started with ElastiSim is by cloning the example project available on [GitHub](https://github.com/elastisim/example-project).
-This scenario simulates an FCFS (first come, first serve) scheduling algorithm applied on 32 rigid jobs with alternating compute and I/O phases running on a crossbar topology with 128 compute nodes.
+This scenario simulates an FCFS (first come, first serve) scheduling algorithm applied on 64 rigid, moldable, and malleable jobs with alternating compute and I/O phases (see [Application model](#application-model)) running on a crossbar topology with 128 compute nodes.
 The following steps will create a Docker container including all the required libraries for ElastiSim and start the simulation.

 ## Installation